 Learn more about SSRIs vs SNRIs (serotonin and norepinephrine reuptake inhibitors) for depression and anxiety.

 Zoloft is FDA-approved to treat major depressive disorder (MDD).
 It’s also used for and approved to treat obsessive-compulsive disorder (OCD), panic disorder (PD), post-traumatic stress disorder (PTSD), social anxiety disorder (SAD), and premenstrual dysphoric disorder (PMDD).
-That means your provider can prescribe it if you’re diagnosed with any of these conditions.
+That means your provider can prescribe it if you’re diagnosed with any of these conditions and they think Zoloft is a medically necessary part of your treatment plan.

 Some health insurance companies require prior authorization before they’ll cover Zoloft for you, even if it’s on their preferred drug list.
-Your provider can help you with the prior authorization process if needed.
+Your provider can help you with the prior authorization process to get your insurance plan to approve it, if possible, if needed.

-To get a Zoloft prescription online (or off), you need to see a healthcare provider licensed to prescribe medications.
+To get a Zoloft prescription online (or off), you need to see a healthcare provider licensed to prescribe medications and who determines that Zoloft is medically necessary for you.
 Prescribing providers include physicians and psychiatrists (MDs), nurse practitioners and psychiatric nurse practitioners (NPs), and physician assistants/associates (PAs).

 On Klarity Health, you can find a board-certified, licensed healthcare provider who specializes in treating mental health conditions, including depression, anxiety, OCD, PTSD, and more.
 They can tailor a treatment plan for you and prescribe medication, like Zoloft, if it’s right for you.